A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Abstract

 \section{Abstract}

 Parametric max-stable processes are increasingly used to model spatial extremes.
-Starting from the fact that the dependence structure of a simple max-stable process is completely characterized by an extreme-value copula, a class of goodness-of-fit tests is proposed based on the comparison between a nonparametric and a parametric estimator of the corresponding unknown multivariate Pickands dependence function.
+Starting from the fact that the dependence structure of a max-stable process is completely characterized by an extreme-value copula, a class of goodness-of-fit tests is proposed based on the comparison between a nonparametric and a parametric estimator of the corresponding unknown multivariate Pickands dependence function.
 Because of the high-dimensional setting under consideration, these functional estimators are only compared at a specific set of points at which they coincide, up to a multiplicative constant, with estimators of the extremal coefficients.
 The nonparametric estimators of the Pickands dependence function used in this work are those recently studied by Gudendorf and Segers.
-The parametric estimators rely on the use of the {\em composite pseudo-likelihood} which extends the concept of composite likelihood to a rank-based context.
+The parametric estimators rely on the use of the {\em pairwise pseudo-likelihood} which extends the concept of pairwise (composite) likelihood to a rank-based context.
 Approximate $p$-values for the resulting margin-free tests are obtained by means of a {\em one- or two-level parametric bootstrap}.
 Conditions for the asymptotic validity of these resampling procedures are given based on the work of Genest and R\'emillard.
-The finite-sample performance of the tests is investigated in dimensions 20 and 40 under the Smith and the Schlather models for three spatial dependence scenarios.
-An application of the tests to Swiss extreme precipitation data is finally presented.
+The finite-sample performance of the tests is investigated in dimension 10 under the Smith, Schlather and geometric Gaussian models.
+An application of the tests to rainfall data is finally presented.